How We Verify Our Calculator

-Enter the hip measurement (in) and the total waist measurement (in) into the Hip to Waist Ratio Calculator.
+Enter the hip measurement and the waist measurement into the Hip to Waist Ratio Calculator.
 The calculator will evaluate and display the Hip to Waist Ratio.

 Hip to Waist Ratio Formula